 Cache Poisoning Rule Overview #

 This rule detects potential cache poisoning vulnerabilities in GitHub Actions workflows.
-It identifies dangerous combinations of untrusted triggers with cache operations that could allow attackers to inject malicious payloads into the cache.
+It identifies two types of cache poisoning attacks:

 Key Features #